 As for the product itself, I love the ingredients.
 This is USDA organic certified mixture of extra virgin olive oil, castor oil, beeswax, bergamot, lavender, rosemary, ginger, and balsam fir.
 The consistency is especially solid in the winter time.
 I need to use my nails to scrape a little off that dissolves immediately.

 There is nothing sleep inducing in this balm.
 I do believe in the ability of the essential oils to relax me like aromatherapy.
 It can be used as a lip balm, yet it isn't that moisturizing.
 It will make your face feel greasy if you slather it on.
 I like it put some on my lips and body.
 You only need a little bit to cover your legs and feet.

 Overall, I love that this balm is multipurpose.
 It is easier for traveling than carrying oils.
 The lavender and bergamot are relaxing.
 In the future, I will just buy the essential oils and create my own mixture.
 It is cheaper!
 But if found on sale and for the lazier consumer, this works as AROMATHERAPY!

-Age: 18 & Under Skin: Combination, Medium, Neutral Hair: Brunette, Straight, Medium Eyes: Brown
+Age: 18 & Under Skin: Normal, Medium, Neutral Hair: Black, Wavy, Medium Eyes: Brown

 A few months ago, I was having trouble sleeping, so when I saw this at my local health food store, I figured I'd give it a try.
 The packaging is adorable and I love the smell, which is fresh, green, herbal, and not overpowering at all.